All Products

 How it works

-Lifecycle management uses user-defined rules to perform automated operations on objects in a bucket.
-OSS loads a lifecycle rule within 24 hours after it is created.
-After the rule is loaded, OSS scans for and executes matching rules at a fixed time each day, typically after 00:00 (UTC) the next day, which is 08:00 (UTC+8).
+Lifecycle management uses user-defined rules to automate operations on objects in a bucket.
+OSS loads a new rule within 24 hours of creation.
+After loading, OSS executes matching rules at a fixed time daily, typically after 00:00 (UTC) the next day (08:00 UTC+8).

 A lifecycle rule consists of three main parts:

-1. Objects to manage: Define which objects the rule applies to.
-You can filter target objects based on an object prefix (Prefix), object tag (Tag), or object size (ObjectSize).
+1. Objects to manage: Filter target objects by object prefix (Prefix), object tag (Tag), or object size (ObjectSize).

 Lifecycle rules do not support wildcard characters, suffix matching, or regular expressions.

-2. Actions to perform: Define what to do with the filtered objects.
-The main actions include the following:
+2. Actions to perform: Define what to do with filtered objects:

 • Storage class transition (Transition): Transition objects to lower-cost storage classes such as Infrequent Access, Archive, or Cold Archive.